 3. Experience life and travel.

 My husband and I get immense value out of traveling.
 It’s one of our favorite things to do.
 So, we continued to travel while we paid off debt.
-Controversial move in some debt free circles!
-Creating a sinking fund can help you save cash money incrementally throughout the year so that you can travel without reaching for the credit card.
+Controversial move in some debt-free circles!
+Creating a sinking fund can help you save cash money incrementally throughout the year so that you can travel without reaching for a credit card.

 4. Budget for fun.